When it comes to metals, what comes to mind?

 Definition of non-ferrous metals

-Nonferrous alloy is an alloy made of a nonferrous metal as the matrix (usually more than 50%) and one or several other elements.
+A nonferrous alloy is an alloy made up of a nonferrous metal as the primary component (usually accounting for more than 50%) and one or multiple other elements.
+In industry, metals such as chromium, nickel, manganese, molybdenum, cobalt, vanadium, tungsten, and titanium are also used.

 Related reading: 72 Different Types of Metals

-These 64 kinds of non-ferrous metals include: aluminum, magnesium, potassium, sodium, calcium, strontium, barium, copper, lead, zinc, tin, cobalt, nickel, antimony, mercury, cadmium, bismuth, gold, silver, platinum, ruthenium, rhodium, palladium, osmium, iridium, beryllium, lithium, rubidium, cesium, titanium, zirconium, hafnium, vanadium, niobium, tantalum, tungsten, molybdenum, gallium, indium, thallium, germanium, rhenium, lanthanum, cerium, praseodymium, neodymium, samarium, europium, gadolinium, terbium, dysprosium, holmium, erbium, thulium, ytterbium, Lutetium, Scandium, Yttrium, Thorium.
+In 1958, China classified iron, chromium, and manganese as ferrous metals, and the remaining 64 metals as nonferrous metals.
+These 64 nonferrous metals include aluminum, magnesium, potassium, sodium, calcium, strontium, barium, copper, lead, zinc, tin, cobalt, nickel, antimony, mercury, cadmium, bismuth, gold, silver, platinum, ruthenium, rhodium, palladium, osmium, iridium, beryllium, lithium, rubidium, cesium, titanium, zirconium, hafnium, vanadium, niobium, tantalum, tungsten, molybdenum, gallium, indium, thallium, germanium, rhenium, lanthanum, cerium, praseodymium, neodymium, samarium, europium, gadolinium, terbium, dysprosium, holmium, erbium, thulium, ytterbium, lutetium, scandium, yttrium, and thorium.

-Due to the importance of rare metals in modern industry, they are sometimes classified from nonferrous metals into a separate category.
+Due to the crucial role that rare metals play in modern industry, they are sometimes separated from nonferrous metals and classified into a separate category, resulting in three major categories of metals: ferrous metals, nonferrous metals, and rare metals.

-Modern nonferrous metals and their alloys have become indispensable structural and functional materials in machinery manufacturing, construction, electronic industry, aerospace, nuclear energy utilization and other fields.
+Today, nonferrous metals and their alloys have become essential structural and functional materials in various industries, including machinery manufacturing, construction, electronics, aerospace, and nuclear energy utilization.

 Classification of non-ferrous metals

-In practical application, nonferrous metals are generally divided into 5 categories:
+In practical applications, nonferrous metals are generally divided into 5 categories:

-Properties valence between metals and nonmetals, such as silicon, selenium, tellurium, arsenic, boron, etc.
+- Semimetals: They have properties that fall between metals and nonmetals, such as silicon, selenium, tellurium, arsenic, and boron.

 Ferrous vs Non-ferrous Metals (Difference between ferrous metals and non-ferrous metals)